spack/spack/lib/spack/docs/tutorial_basics.rst

 Installing Spack
 ----------------

-Spack works out of the box.
-Simply clone spack and get going.
-We will clone Spack and immediately checkout the most recent release, v0.11.2.
+Spack works out of the box --- simply clone and get going.
+We will clone Spack and immediately check out the most recent release, v0.11.2.

 .. code-block:: console